rolaveric/karma-systemjs/README.md

 Simplest solution is to double up your patterns - one for the folder, and another for the subfolder.
 `['src/*Spec.js', 'src/**/*Spec.js']`

+# What if I *need* some files to be included through script tags?

+You can add patterns for these files to `systemjs.includeFiles`.
+Any patterns in this array will be kept at the start of the `files` list (ie. Before SystemJS and everything else) as is.

 # Examples

 * [angular-phonecat](https://github.com/rolaveric/angular-phonecat/tree/es6)